 The price rises across goods and services were offset by significant falls in the cost of electricity (-17.3%) and fuel (-6.7%), according to ABS head of prices statistics, Michelle Marquardt.

-However, the impact of subsidies and pockets of price easing isn’t likely to sway the RBA to move on rates any time soon.
-September’s trimmed mean — the RBA’s preferred measure of inflation — was out of target range at 3.2%.
+The impact of subsidies and pockets of price easing hasn’t been enough to sway the RBA to move on rates any time soon.

-The prevailing view among economists is that a start to cuts will be pushed back to the first half of 2025.
+But the prevailing view among economists is that a start to cuts will be pushed back to around May 2025.

 Important!